This guest piece was written by Jay Stringer, LMHC, a researcher and licensed therapist. 6-minute read.

 About the Author

-Jay Stringer is a licensed mental health counselor from Seattle, WA.
+Jay Stringer, LMHC, is a licensed mental health counselor from Seattle, WA.
 He is the author of Unwanted: How Sexual Brokenness Reveals Our Way to Healing.
 The book is based on a research study he completed on over 3,800 men and women exploring the key drivers of pornography use.
 He’s also the creator of the Unwanted Sexual Behavior Self-Assessment that guides individuals to connect the dots between their story and their porn use.
 To learn more about Jay, visit his website: jay-stringer.com/book.